MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/extend.md

 ### Copying a canvas app

 The canvas app within the solution can be tailored to your own needs.
 It is recommended to copy the canvas app before you make any changes.
-This way your changes aren't impacted by new changes.
+This way your changes aren't impacted by new versions.
 To copy a canvas app:

 1. Go to the [Power Apps](https://make.powerapps.com).
 2. Select the **Employee Return to the Workplace** app and then select **Edit**.